cronop-io/cronop-io.github.io/posts/_posts/2020-06-01-protostar-format4.md

 va       true
 ```

 Some interesting characteristics of this binary are that symbols are present (stripped = false), the stack is not protected against execution (nx = false), code is not relocatable (pic = false) and there are no stack canaries (canary = false).
 All of these are common counter-measures against binary exploitation.
-For more information on these, and alternative options for extracting this information see [Protostar - stack5](./2020-05-09-protostar-stack5.md).
+For more information on these, and alternative options for extracting see [Protostar - stack5](./2020-05-09-protostar-stack5.md).

 **NOTE:** For more information on `iI` output see this [page](https://dzhy.dev/2020/02/28/Understanding-rabin2-output/).